fuzehq/documentation/pages/walkthroughs/brokerage.md

 - `symbol`: The currency pair you want to trade.
 - `quantity`: The amount of tokens to buy or sell.
 - `operations`: BUY or SELL
+- `clientOrderId`: Optional idempotency key which ensures the same order is not placed twice.

 So if you want to buy 0.01 BTC for barbara_allen_2, you pass the request below: